SDK features using concrete examples

 )

-# Get the execution details
+# Get the execution log for the evaluator run.

-log = client.execution_logs.get(execution_result=response)
+log = client.execution_logs.get(execution_result=result)

 print(log)